MicrosoftDocs/azure-dev-docs/articles/java/sdk/java-sdk-tracing.md

 ms.author: savaity
 ---

-# Configuring tracing in Azure SDK for Java
+# Configuring tracing in the Azure SDK for Java

 This article provides an overview of how to configure the Azure SDK for Java to integrate tracing functionality.
 The Azure SDK for Java enables tracing in all client libraries by including a dependency on the [OpenTelemetery](https://opentelemetry.io/)-based `azure-core-tracing-opentelemetry` [plugin](https://github.com/Azure/azure-sdk-for-java/tree/master/sdk/core/azure-core-tracing-opentelemetry#azure-tracing-opentelemetry-client-library-for-java).
 OpenTelemetry is a popular open-source observability framework for generating, capturing, and collecting telemetry data for cloud-native software.